mariachiara-github/PacBio-analysis/README.md

 # Selected datasets to perform the two analyses

 1. First PacBio dataset: https://downloads.pacbcloud.com/public/dataset/Kinnex-full-length-RNA/.
 Three cerebellum samples were used for 'toy' analysis.
-Therefore these samples were used to perform the two analyses previously explained in order to develop and test the codes for the real anaylsis.
-In particular the first anaylsis was performed on a 'toy' set, which is a small set of fusion transcripts detected by FusionCatcher (32, the one selected for the PCRs).
+Therefore these samples were used to perform the two analyses previously explained in order to develop and test the codes for the real analysis.
+In particular the first analysis was performed on a 'toy' set, which is a small set of fusion transcripts detected by FusionCatcher (32, the one selected for the PCRs).
+The Iso-seq pipeline was used on the raw reads of these samples, and the flnc.bam files(full-length non-concatemer reads) of each sample were used to perform the analyses. (*)

 2. Second dataset [Bioproject 975746] (https://www.ncbi.nlm.nih.gov/bioproject/975746).
 RNA was extracted from 4 individuals in the temporal cortex, hypothalamus, and cerebellum.
-The 12 samples were used to perform the real anaylses.
+The 12 samples were used to perform the real analyses.(we do not have the access to the original subreads.bam files).

+3. Third dataset [Bioproject PRJNA664117] (https://doi.org/10.1016/j.celrep.2021.110022).
+RNA was extracted from 11 samples.
+For each sample the subreads.bam files were provided, therefore the Iso-Seq pipeline was employed (https://isoseq.how/clustering/cli-workflow.html) to generate HiFi reads that can then be used to carry out the 2 analyses.

 # FIRST ANALYSIS: find matches of short read fusions in long reads